rogeliogasca-eng/Engineering-Coding-Project1/README.md

 - Use error handling to catch mistakes
 - Handle at least 2 types of errors
 - Handle 3 different errors
-- Use at least 3 different string mathods
+- Use at least 3 different string methods

 Conclusion: